 Lastly, you’ll need a bottle drying rack to complete your breastfeeding supplies.
 I am personally a huge fan of this one from Amazon.
 I first got to try it out at my sister-in-law’s house, and I loved it!
 It worked so much better than the one I had.
 The grass-like pieces keep the parts from falling over, and you don’t have to worry about the drying rack falling apart in any way.

 Now it’s your turn!
 What’s your most essential breastfeeding supply item?
-Let me know in the comments below!
-Don’t forget to grab your free printable breastfeeding supply checklist as well!
+Share with me in the comments below!